fLavery/CL_Node_CRUD/README.md

 - filter by categories functionality
 - user Authentication so that users can only edit and delete their own entrys
 - form validation so users can only enter valid recipe formats
+- warning modal so that users don't accidentally delete a recipe

 ## Technologies Used